salemsajjad/Vitis-HLS-Sequential/07-Clock_Divider/README.md

 # Clock Divider IP core desigend with Vitis HLS

-This IP core has an input and a output.
+This IP core has an input and an output.

 In the test bench I divided the clock by 20 and he generated clock has 50% duty cycle.